jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 Instead, Alice performs a joint [Bell Measurement](#bell-measurement) of the data qubit with her entangled qubit.
 This results in two bits of classical information that say which of the four possible Bell states the qubits are in.
 Alice then sends these two bits of information to Bob over a normal (classical) communictaion channel.

-Bob applies the following quantum operations to his entangled qubit, depending on the two classical bits he receives from Alice:
+Bob applies one of the following quantum operations to his entangled qubit, depending on the two classical bits he receives from Alice:

 ```math
 \begin{align*}